3 Steps to Successfully Implementing Quiet Time

 Toy Farm Play Set

-* Always check to make sure the activities you choose are age-appropriate for your child and that your child’s bedroom is childproofed prior to letting your child play independently in teh bedroom.
+* Always check to make sure the activities you choose are age-appropriate for your child and that your child’s bedroom is childproofed before letting your child play independently in the bedroom.

 Some last tips on implementing quiet time: